 We are a small team of professionals creating a better world one cartoon at a time.

-Liz Montague is a cartoonist and illustrator from New Jersey whose work focuses on the intersection of self and social awareness.
-She began contributing to The New Yorker in 2019 as a cartoonist and has illustrated for the U.S. Open.
-Food Network, and Google.
+Liz Montague Liz Montague is a cartoonist, writer, and illustrator whose work focuses on the intersection of self and social awareness.
+She began contributing to The New Yorker in 2019 as a cartoonist and has illustrated for the U.S. Open, Food Network, and Google.
 She’s been profiled by The Washington Post, ABC News, and the Today Show among other media outlets.
 Liz is the creator of the popular Liz at Large cartoon series, which previously ran in Washington City Paper, and is passionate about documenting Social Change and Protest Movements.
-She is currently working on her first book, a young adult graphic novel for Penguin Random House, with publication planned for Fall 2022.
-She fundamentally believes in representation, accessible information and drawing your feelings.
+She is currently working on a young adult graphic novel and picture book for Penguin Random House as well as a young adult series for Scholastic.
+Liz fundamentally believes in representation, accessible information and drawing your feelings.

 Cleo Montague joined the team in August 2019 and quickly established herself as a star.
 Prior to this position 5-year-old Cleo did a quick stint at the Humane Rescue Alliance but left due to creative differences.
 Her hobbies include sprinting around the apartment, refusing to eat Trader Joe’s brand cat food, and waking up at 6:35 am sharp.